l7mp/stunner-auth-service/README.md

 ```

 Now, the username is a colon delimited pair of an expiry timestamp and the username specified in
+the GET request and the password is a HMAC generated by using the auth secret `sharedPass` supplied
-the GET request.
-If not username is given in the GET request, the username in the response is a
+to STUNner in the GatewayConfig.
+If no username is given in the GET request, the username in the
-pure timestamp: `"12334939:"`.
+response is a pure timestamp: `12334939:`.

 ## The `getIceAuth` API

 The `getIceAuth` API can be used to obtain a full [ICE server
 configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#parameters).
 The
-use of this API is exactly the same as in the `getTurnAuth` API with One additional optional
+use of this API is exactly the same as in the `getTurnAuth` API with one additional optional
 parameter called `icetransportpolicy`, which can be set by the caller to fix the [ICE transport
 policy](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#parameters)
 to either `all` (to let ICE to consider all candidates) or `relay` (to consider only relayed ICE
 candidates).
 The response is in the format of a standard [ICE server
 configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#parameters)
 that can be readily passed to the `RTCPeerConnection` call.

 For instance, the second request in the above example would return the following response: